-Urban areas could benefit hugely from this algae curtain that can help reduce carbon emissions.
+Urban areas could benefit hugely from this algae curtain that can help reduce carbon emissions

 The Photo.Synth.Etica prototype is made of 16 modules of bioplastic.
 Each is two metres wide and seven metres long.
 These serpentine tubes embedded into the panels optimise the carbon sequestration process.
 In concentrating the process of photosynthesis in one area, this can therefore drastically reduce air pollution and the effects of carbon in high-density populated areas.
 The micro-algae feeds on daylight and air, capturing carbon dioxide molecules and storing them within the curtain, while producing oxygen and releasing it back into the surrounding air.
 The curtain is highly efficient, carrying out the process to the same extent as twenty trees would in the space of a day.
 The startup hopes to see the curtain integrate into new and existing buildings.
-It could also double as a sunshade in future.
+It could also double as a sunshade in the future.